Nigerian-made innovation

 Our production optimisation tool requires that field optimisation strategies are initiated from the beginning of an asset’s lifecycle by gathering data from the onset and not waiting till when some data can no longer be obtained.

-Once the field analysis is done, we determine what the system is supposed to deliver and what it is actually delivering, we then take steps to close the gap.
+Once the field analysis is done, we determine what the system is supposed to deliver and what it is actually delivering, and then take steps to close the gap.
 This marginal field is a good pilot for us and we are looking for other interested parties who are struggling to produce optimally from their fields.
 Being a Nigerian-made technology, it represents the first step towards shifting Africa from a net consumer of innovation to a net provider.

 We are putting together a partnership with two other partners and we will hopefully be successful in getting into an acreage, enabling us to optimise the field.
 We also want to focus again on having our training and human talent development programme.
 We are efficient in what we do because our staff has technical and managerial expertise; they are well-rounded professionals.
 By putting all these pieces together, we will be capable of dealing with the entire workflow of the oil and gas industry.